radumarias/rencfs/CONTRIBUTING.md

 Unless you explicitly state otherwise, any contribution intentionally submitted for inclusion in this project by you, as defined in the Apache License, shall be dual-licensed as above, without any additional terms or conditions.

 1. Join [slack](https://join.slack.com/t/rencfs/shared_invite/zt-2o4l1tdkk-VJeWIbO2p6zgeafDISPHbQ)
-2. Become familiar with docs and code by reading the [ramp-up](Ramp-up.md)
+2. Become familiar with docs and code by reading the [ramp-up](Ramp-up.md) guide
 3. **Ask the owner of the repository to add your GitHub username to the repository**
 4. Pick an open issue or a task in the corresponding [project](https://github.com/users/radumarias/projects/1) for the repo that you'll be working on.
 You can see [good for first issues](https://github.com/radumarias/rencfs/issues?q=is%3Aissue+is%3Aopen+label%3A%22good+first+issue%22) that you can pick from
 5. **Assign the issues you are working on to you and move them to the corresponding status column as you are working on them.
 If the taks is not an issue yet, convert it to issue first**